apl-ocean-engineering/rosbags2video/README.md

 Every effort is made to guarantee parity between these codebases but they are distinct and may have slightly different behaviors.

+## Dependencies

+Both versions depends on:

+* `imageio-ffmpeg`
+* `numpy`
+* `opencv-python`

+PDM will automatically resolve these dependencies for the rosbags version.

+The ROS version may require manual installation of some dependencies.

 ## Installing rospy / rosbag version

 Clone this repo into a Catkin workspace, then build the workspace.